 1) Plan your layout

 The first step is deciding how you’ll use the space.
 Will it be a family room, home office, bedroom, or something else?
 Outline your goals, needs, and wish list to drive all design decisions.
+You can also consider load bearing wall removal in Mckinney TX, to create more space to accommodate your plan.

 Consider how the basement fits with the rest of your home.
 Do you want an open flow or separate rooms?
 Should it match existing decor or have a unique style?
 As it’s used differently than formal living areas, the layout and finishes should reflect that function.